 Touch is the first sense to develop in humans.
 It is essential to our health and well-being.
 Babies have been known to fail to thrive and even die without an adequate amount of physical contact.
-Adults, as well, can become depressed and ill if they are isolated from this most basic of human needs.
-Children who learn healthy views of touch and are provided with positive tactile experience by their caregivers are more likely to grow up to be adults with healthy self-esteem, a sense of appropriate boundaries and long-lasting intimate relationships.
+Adults also can become depressed and ill if they are isolated from this most basic of human needs.
+Children who learn healthy views of touch and are provided with positive tactile experience by their caregivers are more likely to grow up to be adults with healthy self-esteem, a sense of appropriate boundaries, and long-lasting intimate relationships.

-TRI researcher Maria Hernandez-Reif, Ph.D., says she regularly gives massage to her own daughter.
+TRI researcher Maria Hernandez-Reif, PhD, says she regularly gives massage to her own daughter.
 When asked if other parents should do the same, she says, “Absolutely, a daily massage at least.
 That’s what the studies show.
-Regardless of whether it’s an infant, a child with illness, a preschooler, pregnant women or the elderly — no matter who we studied we have found that massage benefits all age groups and individuals of different conditions.”
+Regardless of whether it’s an infant, a child with illness, a preschooler, pregnant women, or the elderly, we have found that massage benefits all age groups and individuals of different conditions.”

-One of the best ways to give your baby safe, positive messages about touch is to give her massage on a regular basis.
+One of the best ways to give your baby safe, positive messages about touch is to give them massage on a regular basis.
 Early infant massage may stimulate the developing nervous system and brain, and memory of that positive touch may then be permanently registered in the body cells.
-By improving circulation, respiration, digestion and elimination, massage promotes a sense of comfort in your baby and makes her less prone to colic.
-As the baby grows, the stroking of massage prepares the body for sitting, standing and walking by promoting strength, motor coordination and self-confidence.
+Massage promotes a sense of comfort in your baby and makes her less prone to colic.
+As the baby grows, the stroking of massage prepares the body for sitting, standing, and walking by promoting strength, motor coordination, and self-confidence.
 Infant massage is becoming very popular with new parents and a number of resources are now available to get you started.
 In addition to books and videos, you can find certified infant massage therapy instructors in local private practice and at hospitals and clinics specializing in holistic medicine.

 Once massage is established as a family routine, it can benefit your child throughout his growing years.
 Preschoolers have shown better performance on tests of their intellectual and manual skills after a 15-minute massage.
-They also slept better during naps, were less likely to be overactive and had better behavior ratings.
-For teens struggling with the growing pains of adolescence, massage helps to balance unstable hormones and can relieve anxiety by producing a state of relaxation.
+They also slept better during naps, were less likely to be overactive, and had better behavior ratings.
+For teens struggling with the growing pains of adolescence, massage helps relieve anxiety by producing a state of relaxation.
 A supportive relationship with a massage therapist who gives them safe, unconditional touch can also increase their feelings of self-acceptance and self-confidence during those trying years.

 Children with Special Needs

-Controlling stress is crucial for children with diabetes, asthma, juvenile rheumatoid arthritis (JRA) and skin problems.
+Controlling stress is crucial for children with diabetes, asthma, juvenile rheumatoid arthritis (JRA), and skin problems.
 As stress hormone levels rise, symptoms increase—in the case of diabetes and asthma, sometimes putting the child’s life at risk.
-In TRI’s research, massage has been shown to improve blood sugar levels in diabetics, improve pulmonary function in asthmatics, decrease JRA pain and improve skin condition in children with eczema.
+In TRI’s research, massage has been shown to improve blood sugar levels in diabetics, improve pulmonary function in asthmatics, decrease JRA pain, and improve skin conditions in children with eczema.
 Massage for children with cancer is currently being studied by TRI with the expectation that it will decrease the stress of medical procedures and boost the immune system.
 “From my perspective, one of the most important research findings from our studies is that massage therapy increases natural killer cells,” Hernandez-Reif says.
 “These cells are constantly traveling through our body looking for foreign objects and tumors to destroy.
 Massage therapy naturally boosts these cells.
 This has tremendous implication about the benefits of massage for keeping people healthy.”